 |---|---|---|---|---|

-| Morphed | Free credits, no watermark | Credit plans | Pooled across all tools | Full suite: video gen, images, captions, slideshows |
+| Morphed | Guided free start; no watermark on paid plans | Credit plans | Pooled across all tools | Full suite: video gen, images, captions, slideshows |

 | Vizard | 60 min/mo, 720p, watermark | ~$14.50–$29/mo | Per source minute | No |